Cross-national Interdisciplinary Research Grant (2021-22)

 The collaborative research projects should take place within a year following the HYI’s approval.
 The project must be started by June 2022 at the latest.

-Applicants must be HYI former visiting scholars, former visiting fellows or former training program fellowship recipients, and must be currently affiliated with an academic institution as full-time faculty or researchers.
+Applicants must be HYI former visiting scholars, former visiting fellows or former training program fellowship recipients, and must be currently affiliated with an academic institution in Asia as full-time faculty or researchers.
 The project may also include one or two non-HYI alumni participants.
-These participants must also be full-time faculty affiliated with an institution of higher education in Asia.
+These participants must also be full-time faculty or researchers affiliated with an institution of higher education in Asia.

 There are two deadlines for this program: July 15 and October 15.
 Please submit one application for the group by the deadline.
 The application must include: